 Oak trees live up to 1,000 years.

-They are considered old when the trees reach at the age of 700 years.
+They are considered old when the trees reach the age of 700 years.

-Until that age, oak trees continue to grow and produces acorns to multiply their offspring.
+Until that age, oak trees continue to grow and produce acorns to multiply their offspring.

 An oak tree produces about 10 million acorns during its lifetime.